rwynn/monstache-site/src/advanced.md

 monstache supports golang plugins.
 You should have golang version 1.11 or greater installed and will need to perform the build on the Linux or OSX platform.
 Golang plugins are not currently supported on the Windows platform due to limits in golang.

-To implement a plugin for monstache you simply need to implement specific function signatures, use the go command to build a .so file for your plugin, and finally pass the path to your plugin .so file when running monstache.
+To implement a plugin for monstache you need to implement specific function signatures, use the go command to build a .so file for your plugin, and finally pass the path to your plugin .so file when running monstache.

-!!! note
-	If you are working with Elasticsearch 6+ and coding golang plugins for monstache you should use the `master` branch and your plugin should import `github.com/rwynn/monstache/monstachemap`.
-	If you are working with Elasticsearch 2 or 5 and coding golang plugins for monstache you should use the `rel3` branch and your plugin should import `gopkg.in/rwynn/monstache.v3/monstachemap`.

 !!! warning
 	Golang plugins must be built with the exact same source code (including dependencies) of the loading program.